govuk-one-login/observability-configuration/README.md

 pip install pre-commit
 pre-commit install -tpre-commit -tprepare-commit-msg -tcommit-msg
 ```

-Note: Dont use "brew' on mac, this can fail to compile some modules.
+Note: Don't use `homebrew` on Mac, this can fail to compile some modules.

 ## Setup